coreyfein/nyt-crossword-data/README.md

 This set of scripts is meant to be run on a local machine in Terminal.
 Together, you can use them to:

 1. Scrape your crossword solve times from New York Times Games and export as a CSV.
 2. Calculate running averages and solve time records for each day within a given time frame.
 Running averages and solve time records are calculated/stored for each day of the week separately (e.g. Monday will have its own set of running averages and solve time records).
-The data will then populate / update in Airtable, so that you can easily see how your running solve time average has changed over time (hopefully trending downwards!) and when new records were set.
+You can choose to calculate and store this data locally (exported as a CSV), or calculate and store in Airtable so that you can easily see how your running solve time average has changed over time (hopefully trending downwards!) and when new records were set.

 ## Setup